Metropolis--Hastings with Scalable Subsampling: Introduction

-Another avenue to reduce the computational cost of running MCMC algorithms on datasets with large number of observations utilises data subsampling \citep{maclaurin2014firefly, korattikara2014austerity, bardenet2014towards, liu2015exact, bardenet2017markov, yuan2024markov}.
-In contrast to the divide-and-conquer approach, subsampling-based MCMC methods speed up posterior sampling by running a single MCMC algorithm and using a random subsample of the data at each iteration.
-For instance, \cite{quiroz2018speeding} propose a Metropolis-based MCMC algorithm that builds upon the pseudo-marginal approach \citep{beaumont2003estimation, andrieu2009pseudo} and control variates \citep{ripley2009stochastic}.
+Alternatively, we can reduce the computational cost by running a single MCMC chain but using a random subsample of the data at each iteration \citep[e.g.,][]{bardenet2017markov, quiroz2019speeding, llorente2024survey}.
+However, just as with divide-and-conquer approaches, the distribution targeted by the algorithm is typically only an approximation to the true posterior.
+For example, \cite{quiroz2019speeding} propose a Metropolis-based MCMC algorithm that builds upon the pseudo-marginal approach \citep{andrieu2009pseudo}.
 The MH acceptance ratio is replaced with an approximation based on subsamples.
-To control the error introduced by this approximation, the MH ratio needs to be bias-corrected.
-Consequently, the algorithm is no longer exact, as the invariant distribution of the Markov chain is a perturbed version of the true posterior.
+The error in the targeted posterior is reduced through the use of control variates \citep[e.g.,][]{ripley2009stochastic} and an approximate bias-correction term.

-There are also subsample MCMC methods that are constructed in such a way that the invariant distribution of the resulting Markov chain is the true posterior distribution.
-All of these methods require that the full likelihood is a product of terms (typically, one term for each data point) and require some assumptions on the individual terms in the product.
-Subject to these constraints, only a random subsample of the terms needs to be evaluated at any given iteration of the MCMC algorithm.
-For instance, \cite{maclaurin2014firefly} assume that for each observation there exists a strictly positive lower bound on the log-likelihood that accumulates tractably when summed over many observations; it then augments the parameter space using Bernoulli latent variables. \cite{cornish2019scalable} and \cite{zhang2020asymptotically} are less restrictive and do not augment the state space.
-Both of these algorithms replace the Metropolis--Hastings acceptance ratio with an alternative that uses a small number of subsamples and, hence, has a high variance. \cite{cornish2019scalable} uses control variates to reduce this variance, whilst \cite{zhang2020asymptotically} incorporates an additional parameter to mitigate the variance's deleterious effect on the acceptance rate.
+There are also subsampling MCMC methods that are constructed in such a way that the invariant distribution of the resulting Markov chain is the \emph{true posterior distribution}.
+All of these methods require that the full likelihood is a product of terms (typically, one term for each data point) and require assumptions on the individual terms in the product.
+For instance, \cite{maclaurin2014firefly} assume that for each observation there exists a strictly positive lower bound on the log-likelihood that accumulates tractably when summed over many observations; it then augments the parameter space using Bernoulli latent variables. \cite{cornish2019scalable} and \cite{zhang2020asymptotically} are less restrictive and instead replace the Metropolis--Hastings acceptance probability with an alternative that uses a small number of subsamples and, hence, has a high variance. \cite{cornish2019scalable} uses control variates to reduce this variance, whilst \cite{zhang2020asymptotically} incorporates an additional parameter to mitigate the variance's deleterious effect on the variable acceptance rate.